Attracting new talents

 Chairs of excellence

-The IDEX enabled Université Côte d'Azur to attract highly skilled researchers, thereby strenghtening the university's excellence in research and education.
+UCAJEDI has enabled us to attract highly skilled researchers to Université Cote d'Azur, thereby strenghtening the University's excellence in research and education.

 C. Bouveyron